Are you preparing for the IELTS test?

 Remember to Check the Prompts

-But often what the student does is just look at the main question or instruction at the top of the topic card.
+But often what students do is just look at the main question or instruction at the top of the topic card.

 My neighbour is an old man.